MarleyS439/MarleyS439/README.md

 - PHP
 - Bash
 - MySQL / MariaDB / SQL Server
-- Sistemas Linux
+- Linux Systems

-Estou sempre em busca de novos conhecimentos e desafios, e sempre estudando sobre novos assuntos.
+I am always seeking new knowledge and challenges, constantly studying new subjects.

-Aqui você encontrará alguns projetos meus que desenvolvo com certa frequência.
+Here, you will find some of my projects that I develop on a regular basis.

-## Habilidades
+## Skills

-- Desenvolvimento web com HTML, CSS e JavaScript
+- Web development with HTML, CSS, and JavaScript
-- Desenvolvimento de aplicativos com React Native
+- Application development with React Native
-- Desenvolvimento de aplicativos com Java
+- Application development with Java
-- Desenvolvimento de aplicativos web com PHP
+- Web application development with PHP
-- Uso de bancos de dados MySQL, MariaDB e SQL Server
+- Use of MySQL, MariaDB, and SQL Server databases
-- Scripting em Bash
+- Scripting in Bash

-## Contato
+## Contact

-Se você quiser entrar em contato comigo, pode me encontrar no [LinkedIn](https://www.linkedin.com/in/marleysantos/), pelo [Instagram](https://instagram.com/marleysantos4390) ou pelo meu e-mail: [marleysantos439@gmail.com](mailto:marleysantos439@gmail.com)
+If you want to get in touch with me, you can find me on [LinkedIn](https://www.linkedin.com/in/marleysantos/), [Instagram](https://instagram.com/marleysantos4390), or via email at: [marleysantos439@gmail.com](mailto:marleysantos439@gmail.com)

 <!---
 MarleyS439/MarleyS439 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.